-- Clean the eyes by sprinkling with cold water.
+- Clean the eyes by sprinkling them with cold water.

 - Drink a cup of hot water, or a glass of warm water with a teaspoon of honey (honey should never be heated and one should purchase unpasteurized, unheated honey*), or drink a glass of fruit juice at room temperature.

-- Perform Abhyanga, a warm-oil massage, for 7-10 minutes.
+- Perform abhyanga, a warm-oil massage, for seven to 10 minutes.
 Abhyanga can be a daily practice.
 We recommend at least twice a week and especially on the weekends.